-"We do not hesitate to assert that there is no more terrible mockery of the whole culture of our lauded century than the fact that in the big cities 90 per cent. and more of the population have no place that they can call their own.
+"We do not hesitate to assert that there is no more terrible mockery of the whole culture of our lauded century than the fact that in the big cities 90 per cent and more of the population have no place that they can call their own.
 The real key point of moral and family existence, hearth and home, is being swept away by the social whirlpool. . . .
 In this respect we are far below the savages.
 The troglodyte has his cave, the Australian aborigine has his clay hut, the Indian has his own hearth-the modern proletarian is practically suspended in mid air," etc.

+\ Marx, Capital, Vol. I, Kerr edition, footnote, pp. 96-97.-Ed.

 In this jeremiad we have Proudhonism in its whole reactionary form.
-In order to create the modern revolutionary class of the Marx, Capital, Vol. I, Kerr edition, footnote, pp. 96-97.
-See also Allen & Unwingedition, footnote, p.
-56.-Ed.

-proletariat it was absolutely necessary to cut the umbilical cord which still bound the worker of the past to the land.
-The hand weaver who had his little house, garden and field along with his loom, was a quiet, contented man "in all godliness and respectability "despite all misery and despite all political pressure; he doffed his cap to the rich, to the priests and to the officials of the state; and inwardly was altogether a slave.
-It is precisely modern large-scale industry which has turned the worker, formerly chained to the land, into a completely propertyless proletarian, liberated from all traditional fetters and free as a bird; it is precisely this economic revolution which has created the sole conditions under which the exploitation of the working class in its final form, in the capitalist mode of production, can be overthrown.
+In order to create the modern revolutionary class of the proletariat it was absolutely necessary to cut the umbilical cord which still bound the worker of the past to the land.
+The hand weaver who had his little house, garden and field along with his loom, was a quiet, contented man "in all godliness and respectability" despite all misery and despite all political pressure; he doffed his cap to the rich, to the priests and to the officials of the state; and inwardly was altogether a slave.
+It is precisely modern large-scale industry, which has turned the worker, formerly chained to the land, into a completely propertyless proletarian, liberated from all traditional fetters and free as a bird; it is precisely this economic revolution which has created the sole conditions under which the exploitation of the working class in its final form, in the capitalist mode of production, can be overthrown.
 And now comes this tearful Proudhonist and bewails the driving of the workers from hearth and home as though it were a great retrogression instead of being the very first condition for their intellectual emancipation.